 Justices on the Ohio Supreme Court are elected through partisan primaries and partisan general elections, and pro-life conservatives maintain a majority in the state supreme court.
-There is some ongoing litigation regarding Ohio’s various pro-life laws, including on the 15-week gestational limit and the state’s heartbeat protection.
+There is some ongoing litigation regarding Ohio’s various pro-life laws, including the state’s heartbeat protection and the state’s ban on the use of telemedicine to obtain chemical abortion drugs.

-Governor Mike DeWine, re-elected in the 2022 Mid-Terms by a large margin, has signed Life-affirming legislation into law, including a born-alive bill protecting abortion surviving infants, health and safety enhancements, and an in-person protection for the distribution of abortion-inducing drugs.
+Governor Mike DeWine, re-elected in the 2022 Mid-Terms by a large margin, has signed many life-affirming legislation into law.
 In response to the Dobbs decision, Governor DeWine gave a public address that called for civil debate on abortion and emphasized the work needed to be done to make Ohio “the most pro-family, pro-child state in the country.”

 Receive the latest pro-life news & legal alerts